Maybe what you’re really asking: does my web design impact SEO or in other words, my Google ranking?

 If you’re still asking… have you learned anything!
 Just kidding.
 We get that it’s a lot.
 The truth is that there’s no right answer to this question.

 Content by itself is not enough.
 Amazing, eye-catching website design alone is not enough.

 But, when you combine the two in an amazing, optimized website, you can truly reap the benefits of your online business.

 Your design will attract customers and make their experience pleasant.
 The content will give their visit a purpose.

 If you’re struggling to combine the two in a way that really improves your ranking, it may be time to start again.

-Investing in web design impact in SEO is worth it.
+Web design impacts SEO, and investing in it is worth it.
 This is often the first impressions people will have of your business, and thus, a valuable asset.